digital-asset/daml-katacoda/fundamental-concepts/template-authorization/4_signatories.md

 and your scenario passes again.

-Since every party on a DAML ledger is authenticated, and only the party that appears in the signatory field of a contract can create it, we can regard such a contract as signed by the signatory party.
+Since every party on a Daml ledger is authenticated, and only the party that appears in the signatory field of a contract can create it, we can regard such a contract as signed by the signatory party.